abpio/abp-commercial-docs/en/startup-templates/microservice/get-started.md

 ## Run the Solution on IDE

 The system consists of multiple applications should be running together.
+Use the command `dotnet build /graphBuild` under the main solution directory to build the whole solution with dependent projects.

 ### Running the Authentication Server